Edward7s/VRCDiscordBotNotifier_deprecated/README.md

 ### 2 -> Location Change;
 ### 3 -> Unfriended or Addfriended;
 ### 4 -> Notifications like if you have a friend request;
-### 5 -> reacts with 2 hearts if the user is on one of your favorite groups.
+### 5 -> reacts with 1 hearts if the user is on one of your favorite groups.
+### 6 -> react with a emoji to invite yourself to the instance.

 ## Setup
 ##### -Create a discord bot and invite it to your server (Make sure you don't invite anyone on the server if you don't want them to see your notifications.);